7 'old school' inbound marketing strategies that will no longer work in 2020

 At the top of the funnel, you find people who are just becoming aware of the benefits of your offering.
 These awareness level leads are just beginning their journey to understanding their options, and the solution very well might not be your offering.

 This may seem like the easiest solution to figure out so far, and that's because it is.

 Your organization should be creating content that speaks directly to potential buyers; content that answers questions related specifically to making a purchase.

 Your solution isn't going to be a fit for everyone in the market, so don't spend time like it is.
 Focus on the bottom of the funnel with content to help your ideal buyers self-identify as such.

 This will help shorten your sales cycle and reduce the number of unqualified leads you're spending time with.

 Updating your inbound marketing strategy

-If you're still waiting to see your desired results, consider updating your approach in the coming year.
+If you're still waiting to see your desired results, consider updating your marketing goals and the approach you're taking to hitting them in the coming year.

 Some of the approaches I pointed out might be working for you.
 If that's the case, then keep moving forward on that front.
 Look to optimize your strategy where you think you could produce greater results.